 To be fair, though, this isn’t really an even playing field—heels will never be as easy on your feet as sneakers, according to surgical podiatrist John Brummer, DPM.
 There are, however, design elements that can do a lot to make them feel more like your favorite pair of kicks he says.
 For starters, “look for more padding, a lower [lift], a wider base and width, and a higher toe box,” he suggests.
 With his pro tips in mind, I went searching for pumps that could potentially sub in when your Stan Smiths need a rest day.

-In addition to the designers above, here are 6 more brands making comfy heels that are as close as you can get to wearing sneakers—and their best styles for summer.
+In addition to the designers above, here are 6 more brands making comfy heels that are as close as you can get to wearing sneakers—and their best styles for this summer.

 6 pairs of heels that are *actually* comfortable